horaciovelvetine/writing-and-resources/the-wikiverse/devlogs/devlog-1.md

 As of now the frontend may be integrated/developed here as opposed to a standalone repository, but this detail is still being considered… I will post links to repositories/branches as soon as there are some things to post.

 Lastly, as a part of the required coursework there will be weekly dev-log updates to track the overall progress being made, with the next post intending to layout a more detailed feature-set to define the ‘MVP’.
-I’m eager to get started, and looking forward to the ‘blue-sky’ planning phase coming next week where I can ideate and iterate on the lessons learned from the prototype.
+I’m eager to get started and looking forward to the ‘blue-sky’ planning phase coming next week where I can ideate and iterate on the lessons learned from the prototype.

 Brb. @horaciovelvetine